 CSL professor leads research to improve VR technology, train medical fields

-“Most of the current virtual reality technology tends to be fully computer graphics and that takes a very long time,” said Kesadavas, Health Care Engineering Systems Center (HCESC) director and Industrial and Systems Engineering professor.
+CSL Professor Kesh Kesavadas is working on improving virtual reality in a way that would cut development time in half and allow for realistic training of future medical professionals.“Most of the current virtual reality technology tends to be fully computer graphics and that takes a very long time,” said Kesavadas, Health Care Engineering Systems Center (HCESC) director and Industrial and Systems Engineering professor.
 “We have a different approach: mixed reality.
 We mix 360® videos and a limited amount of computer graphics.
 We merge them and augment the videos.”

 The combination of real-life videos with computer graphics is an entirely new approach that Kesadavas and his team presented at the prestigious IEEE Virtual Reality Conference in Osaka In March.
 Using their strategy they can develop virtual reality much quicker than traditional methods, which rely on computer graphics alone.
 The combination also serves well as an educational tool where interaction is key, such as in medical school education.